 Pragmatic laws are vital for unambiguous application and implementation.
 An assessment of law-making conducted by the Ministry of Justice in 2014 found no draft law that strictly complied with the requirements set out under the 2012 Law on Laws, which includes broad participatory consultations, explanatory notes and impact assessment reports.
 The recently developed law-making manual is expected to provide technical support to law drafters in order to comply with these requirements.

-Lao PDR has publicly committed to tackling corruption.
+Lao PDR has initiated a transparency and anti-corruption drive.
 The Government recognizes the importance of preventing and combating corruption.
 In its statement at the Universal Periodic Review, the Lao PDR delegation emphasized the implementation of the Law on Anti-Corruption, other related laws and legal instruments, particularly the decree on the declaration of assets for government officials at all levels.
-In a ranking conducted by the INGO Transparency International, Lao PDR ranked in the bottom fifth of the Corruption Perception Index (123 out of 176 countries and territories) in 2016.
-In terms of actual score, Lao PDR was marked 25, on a scale of zero (highly corrupt) to 100 (very clean).
+In a ranking conducted by the INGO Transparency International, Lao PDR ranked in the bottom fifth of the Corruption Perception Index (135 out of 176 countries and territories) in 2017.
+In terms of actual score, Lao PDR was marked 29, on a scale of zero (highly corrupt) to 100 (very clean).

 Lao PDR has acceded to or ratified seven out of ten key international human rights instruments.
 The country continues to incorporate these obligations into its national laws, policies and programmes.
 However, enforcement and implementation lag behind, and most reports to treaty bodies are overdue.
 In 2015, the Working Group on the Universal Periodic Review made 196 recommendations to address these gaps, of which the Government of the Lao PDR has accepted 116.